kevinveenbirkenbach/cymais/docs/guides/user/Readme.md

 # User Guide

-Welcome to **CyMaIS**!
+Welcome to **Infinito.Nexus**!
 This guide is designed for **end-users** who want to use cloud services, email, and collaboration tools securely and efficiently.
-Whether you're an **enterprise user** or an **individual**, CyMaIS provides a wide range of services tailored to your needs.
+Whether you're an **enterprise user** or an **individual**, Infinito.Nexus provides a wide range of services tailored to your needs.

-## What Can CyMaIS Do for You? 💡
+## What Can Infinito.Nexus Do for You? 💡
-CyMaIS enables you to securely and efficiently use a variety of **cloud-based applications**, including:
+Infinito.Nexus enables you to securely and efficiently use a variety of **cloud-based applications**, including:

 ### 📂 Cloud Storage & File Sharing
 - **Nextcloud** – Securely store, sync, and share files across devices.